mahe31337/distracted-frog-r3p4kx-1/README.md

 5. I have uploaded terraform code file main.tf in the same github repo and pasted the code below as well.

-#The following Terraform code deploys an AWS Amplify web app by creating the necessary resources and configuring the deployment from a specified GitHub repository.
+#The following Terraform code deploys an AWS Amplify web app by creating the necessary resources and
- and enable the continuous deployments (CI/CD)#
+configuring the deployment from a specified GitHub repository and enable the continuous deployments (CI/CD)#
 ############
 	##Fetch nextjs app code from github and deploy it on aws amplify##